SCSDMWT/climate_scenario_web_tool/README.md

  * Under add permissions pick Contents.

-The token should be held in an environment variable called `DATA_REPO_GITHUB_TOKEN`, however care should be taken not to accedentally store the token in the shell's history.
+The token should be held in an environment variable called `DATA_REPO_GITHUB_TOKEN`, however care should be taken not to accidentally store the token in the shell's history.

 Create a file called `env_vars` with the following content (replacing `...` with the value of the token):
 ```bash